Rohith3014/my-DSA-Progress/README.md

  Python for DSA – Basics

 This repository documents my journey of learning **Data Structures & Algorithms (DSA)** using Python.
-Currently, I am focusing on building strong fundamentals through Basics of the Python.
+Currently, I am focusing on building strong fundamentals through Basics From the Python.

 ----------------------